startupheroes/startupheroes-checkstyle/RULES.md

 1. AntiHungarianCheck: Checks for Hungarian notations that variables starts with 'm'.
 2. LoggerOrderCheck: Checks for LOGGER definitions should be at the top of the class.
 3. RedundantMultipleAnnotationCheck: Checks for together usage of given set of annotations redundantly.
+4. BlockedAnnotationKeyCheck: Checks to block of usage the given key inside given annotation.